alexott/databricks-nutter-repos-demo/README.md

 * `databricks_host` - the [URL of your workspace](https://docs.databricks.com/workspace/workspace-details.html#workspace-instance-names-urls-and-ids) where tests will be executed (host name with `https://`, without `?o=`, and without trailing slash character.
 For example: `https://adb-1568830229861029.9.azuredatabricks.net`).
 * `databricks_token` - personal access token for executing commands against the workspace.
 Mark this variable as private!
 Note that if you're using Azure DevOps to host repository, then you need to use AAD token instead (see instructions below).
 * `cluster_id` - the ID of the cluster where tests will be executed.
+DBR 9.1+ should be used to support arbitrary files

 The name of the variable group is used in the [azure-pipelines.yml](azure-pipelines.yml).
 By default its name is "Nutter Testing".
 Change the [azure-pipelines.yml](azure-pipelines.yml) if you use another name for variable group.